Successful Value Investing Changes Drastically In 2020

 Basically, the ROIC tells us how much profits a company can generate with the investments it has made.
 This metric is significantly related with the value of intangible assets.
 If a company can generate strong profits with its moat based on intangible assets such as patents, a strong brand name and intellectual property, it will generate a high ROIC (>15% can be seen as high).

-The ROIC is extremely important to determine the ability of a company to generate long-term shareholder value.
+The ROIC is extremely important to determine the ability of a company to generate long term shareholder value.
 A low ROIC indicates that the company won't be able to grow profits in the future or needs extreme amounts of capital to defend its current profits.

 Ask yourself this: